Set up requirements

 - Avg.
 CPC

-- Search Term Detail (all data available in search term detail table in-app)
+- Search Term Detail (all data available in search term detail table in-app) or Segmented Search Term Detail

-- Search Term Ops
+- Search Term Opportunities

 -